ans-group/docs.ukfast.co.uk/source/desktop/fastdesk/FASTdeskFactSheet.md

 **FASTdesk ProPlus** - runs on dedicated Citrix XenDesktop servers.
 Each desktop user has their own dedicated VM, with 4 vCPU and 8GB RAM.

-**FASTdesk GPU** - runs on dedicated Citrix XenDesktop servers, with the addition of NVIDIA Grid Virtual Workstation and Tesla M10 GPUs.
-Each desktop user has their own dedicated VM, with 4vCPU, 8GB RAM, and 2GB GDDR5 memory ("graphics memory").
+**FASTdesk GPU** - runs on dedicated Citrix XenDesktop servers, with the addition of NVIDIA Grid technology combined with Nvidia Tesla P40 GPU's.
+Each desktop user is provided with their own dedicated VM, with 4vCPU, 8GB RAM, and a 4GB GDDR5 graphics memory allocation.

 ## What are Line of Business Applications?